KD9YQK/ARES_Sim_1/operators/Operator_06_Logistics_Access.md

 ## Conditional Event — If/When EOC Requests assistance

-Net Control may provide a directive to relay to your team leader.
+Net Control MAY provide a directive to relay to your team leader.

 Communications task: